 Sector 9 longboards are highly praised for their build quality and their smooth and easy riding.
 Their completes are considered solid and durable yet reasonably priced – between $130 and $230.

 Many Sector 9 brand longboards are also very beginner-friendly.

-The brands comes out with an impressive number of models each year, catering to all levels of riders and many riding styles.
-While the brand has always kept a strong focus on carving, it also features some great freeriders and cruiser.
+Sector 9 comes out with an impressive number of models each year, catering to all levels of riders and many riding styles.
+While the brand has always kept a strong focus on carving, it also features some great freeride boards and cruisers.

 Sector 9 brand decks come with a 120 day warranty against materials or workmanship defects and delamination.